Timiș County: Demographics

-Religions

-As of 2011, most of the inhabitants of Timiș County are Romanian Orthodox (74.2% of the population).
-8% are Roman Catholics, 3.8% are Pentecostals, 1.4% are Reformed, 1.3% are Baptists, 1.2% are Greek Catholics and 1% are Serbian Orthodox.
-Also, 0.1% of the population does not have a religion, and 0.2% declare themselves atheists.
+Religion

 In Timiș County there are over 300 places of worship.
 Timisoara is the seat of the Archbishopric of Timișoara, the see of the Metropolis of Banat.
 The archbishopric has jurisdiction over the territory of Timiș County, which is divided into 273 parishes organized in six deaneries (Timișoara I, Timișoara II, Lugoj, Făget, Deta and Sânnicolau Mare).
 Timișoara is also the seat of the Roman Catholic Archbishopric of Timișoara and the Serbian Orthodox Diocese of Timișoara and one of the nine deaneries of the Reformed Eparchy of Piatra Craiului.
 Lugoj is the seat of the Greek Catholic Archbishopric of Lugoj and one of the two deaneries of the Ukrainian Orthodox Vicarage.

 Politics and administration

 Timiș County is administered by a county council (consiliu județean) consisting of 36 councilors.
 Following the 2020 local elections, the council is chaired by Alin Nica from PNL, and the political composition of the council is as follows: